 Progress is being made

 Social life may currently be restricted and the museum closed to visitors but progress is being made on the Extension Project.
-The first of our regular updates is available here.
+Our project blog is available here.

 Over the summer, volunteers have been busy preparing the Museum for the arrival of the builders – moving cases, wrapping artefacts, wrapping the chapel organ, trying to keep labels with anything moved!
 Mothproofing Land Army darned socks, keeping endless lists updated of where artefacts have been stored……… in fact, the list of tasks carried out by willing volunteers has been endless, and all achieved while keeping the number working in the building limited for social distancing reasons.